 - Additional cost for keeping order

-- INSERT requires log(b) search first, management of overflow blocks, more random-access IO ...
+- INSERT requires log(b) search first

+- Overflow blocks create more random-access IO

 - We can sort by only one search key

 - Searching on other attributes requires linear scans

 - With more random-access

 - Many ideas: See multi-dimensional indexes

-- Search time grows only logarithmically with b
+- But: Search time grows only logarithmically with b

 - For 10.000.000 blocks, we need ~23 IO

+- But all random access

 - Can we do better?

-Idea 1: Interpolated search; Build Histograms
+Idea 1: Interpolated Search: Build Histograms

-- Partition key value range into buckets - Count number of keys in each bucket - Searching: Start at estimated position of search key - Example: Search "Immel", [A-C]=7500, [D-F]=6200, [G-I]=3300 - Estimated position: 7500+6200+(3300/3)2 + ... - Continue with local search around estimated position - Advantages - Very little IO if data is uniformly distributed exact estimates - Small space consumption when few buckets are used - But: the more buckets (higher granularity), the better the estimates - Disadvantages (see later for ideas) - Histograms (statistics) need to be maintained - Potential bottleneck for concurrent update operations in same bucket - Choosing optimal bucket number and range is difficult
+- Partition key value range into buckets - Count number of keys in each bucket - Searching: Start at estimated position of search key - Example: Search "Immel", [A-C]=7500, [D-F]=6200, [G-I]=3300 - Estimated position: 7500+6200+(3300/3)2 + ... - Continue with local search (e.g. exponential) at estimated position - Advantages - Very little IO if data is uniformly distributed exact estimates - Small space consumption when few buckets are used - But: the more buckets (higher granularity), the better the estimates - Disadvantages (see later for ideas) - Histograms (statistics) need to be maintained - Choosing optimal bucket number and range is difficult